archananfs/sassDemo/README.md

 # About

-Trial for converting  sass code into npm package
+This is dummy project for converting  sass code into npm package.

 # Installation
 `npm i sasscodes`